nrfconnect/sdk-nrf/samples/dect/dect_phy/dect_shell/README.rst

      dect rssi_scan stop

-* Execute longer RSSI measurements on all permitted channels, and instead of default high/low RSSI value based verdict; use subslot count based verdict for BUSY/POSSIBLE/FREE and as a end results, see the verdict for the best channel:
+* Execute longer RSSI measurements on all permitted channels, and instead of default high/low RSSI value-based verdict, use subslot count-based verdict for BUSY/POSSIBLE/FREE and as an end result, see the verdict for the best channel:

   .. code-block:: console

      dect rssi_scan -c 0 --verdict_type_count -t 3000 -a

-* Execute longer RSSI measurements on specific channel, and instead of default high/low RSSI value based verdict; use subslot count based verdict for BUSY/POSSIBLE/FREE.
+* Execute longer RSSI measurements on specific channel, and instead of default high/low RSSI value-based verdict, use subslot count-based verdict for BUSY/POSSIBLE/FREE.
   Additionally, print BUSY/POSSIBLE measurements:

   .. code-block:: console